The Camino Frances

 Sarria to Santiago

 Book V of the Codex Calixtinus is the first-ever guidebook to the pilgrimage to Santiago de Compostela.
-The book lists the different stretches of the Camino Frances from the lands of Gaul and offers detailed information on the sanctuaries to be found along the way, including notes on the hospitality, the people, food, natural springs, local customs, etc. The entire work is written clearly and succinctly, as a practical guide for the Medieval pilgrim heading to Santiago.
+The book lists the different stretches of the Camino Frances from the lands of Gaul.
+It offers detailed information on the sanctuaries to be found along the way, including notes on the hospitality, the people, food, natural springs, local customs, etc. The entire work is written clearly and succinctly as a practical guide for the Medieval pilgrim heading to Santiago.

-This guide, attributed to the French cleric Aymeric Picaud, reveals the political and religious interest that lay behind promoting the sanctuary of Santiago de Compostela and making it easily accessible, yet it also bears testimony to the demand for this type of information.
+This guide, attributed to the French cleric Aymeric Picaud, reveals the political and religious interest behind promoting the sanctuary of Santiago de Compostela and making it easily accessible.
+It also bears testimony to the demand for this type of information.

-Over the centuries and due to political and religious turmoil in Europe, the Camino Frances route lost much of its influence.
-It was not until the end of the 19th century when interest in Saint James and the Camino experienced some resurgence.
+Over the centuries, due to political and religious turmoil in Europe, the Camino Francés route lost much of its influence.
+It was not until the end of the 19th century that interest in Saint James and the Camino experienced some resurgence.

 Interest continued to grow in the 20th century, with the progressive rediscovery, restoration, and recovery of this ancient trail, greatly thanks to the work of Elias Valiña, the parish priest of O Cebreiro.